honey-tree/st-extension-lua-lorebooks/README.md

 ## Non-features

-- lorebook PNG embeddings do not work (I'm working on it)
+- ~~lorebook PNG embeddings do not work~~ lorebook PNG embeddings fine according to the v2 spec and seem to work on ST. Not 100 they work through chub, but that'd be an issue with chub not adhering to the v2 spec, which vetoes discarding unknown lorebook entry extensions fields.
 - you can't dynamically store and reuse metadata through the chat (also working on it, should be an absolute pain in the ass)
 - you can't read the preset with Lua (should be simple enough to implement)